MichalOpoka/ecfr/cfr/title-32-National-Defense/subtitle-A-Department-Defense/chapter-I-Office-Secretary-Defense/subchapter-M-Miscellaneous/part-273-Defense-Materiel-Disposition/subpart-B-Reutilization-Transfer-Sale-Property/section-273.15.md

 (viii) GSA reviews and approves each order, each in its respective screening cycle (transfer or donation).

-(7) *Shipment or pick-up elections by customers* - (i) *Criteria for non-RCP property.* (A) DLA Disposition Services will make arrangements for shipment of non-RCP property from Military Department orders unless notified by the DoD Component of the intent to physically pick up the property.
+(7) *Shipment or pick-up elections by customers*—(i) *Criteria for non-RCP property.* (A) DLA Disposition Services will make arrangements for shipment of non-RCP property from Military Department orders unless notified by the DoD Component of the intent to physically pick up the property.
 DLA Disposition Services has been authorized to use ground services for the movement of reutilization property.
 The DLA Disposition Services Transportation Office will notify DLA Disposition Services sites of the authorized carrier.

 (B) The DoD Component and special programs have 14 calendar days (15 days from the date on the order) to remove the non-RCP property ordered during the DoD screening cycles.